 After his major league career came to an end, Smith spent some time as a pitching teacher for minor league teams.
 He subsequently went on to serve as the pitching coach for the South African national team for the 2006 and 2009 World Baseball Classics.

 3. Francisco Rodriguez – 437 Saves

-The former professional baseball player Francisco José Rodriguez, Sr., popularly known as Frankie and K-Rod by fans and colleagues, hails from Venezuela.
-From 2002 to 2008 he played for the Angels, the Mets, and the Orioles.
+Francisco José Rodriguez, Sr., commonly known as Frankie and K-Rod by fans and colleagues, is a former Venezuelan professional baseball player who played in the Major Leagues.
+Rodriguez was a pitcher with the Angels, the Mets, and the Orioles between 2002 and 2008.
 From July 2013 until 2015, he was a starting pitcher for the Milwaukee Brewers.
 After that, he returned to the Brewers for the 2014 and 2015 seasons.
 Rodriguez equaled Randy Johnson’s record for the most victories in a single playoffs in 2007, with four.
-He would go on to assist the Angels in winning the World Series, which would be his first major league championship.

-A save is a statistic that refers to a relief pitcher who saves a game for the winning side by striking out the opposition.
+- A save is a statistic that refers to a relief pitcher who comes in and saves a game for the winning club in baseball.

 Welcome to Make Shots, my name is Aaron and I am the proprietor.
 On this website, I answer the most often asked basketball topics and provide my thoughts on the subjects.
 The beginning of my passion for basketball occurred in 2010, and I have been a fan of the sport ever since.
 All of the posts